SailingSF/ghost_agent_hackathon/readme.md

-# Project Name
+# Ghost Agent

-This repository contains both Python backend and React frontend components.
+A frontend and backend for an AI system to help with research and writing putting humans in the loop for writing stories.
+Uses Gemini for the LLM
+Uses CopilotKit for the frontend and agent framework

 ## Prerequisites

-- Python 3.8 or higher
+- Python 3.8-3.12
 - Node.js 16.x or higher
 - npm 8.x or higher